Balsall Common: Overview

-With its close proximity to the village of Meriden 4 mi away, which until recently was long-believed to be the geographic centre of England, Balsall Common is perceived to be one of the furthest places from the UK coastline.
+With its proximity to the village of Meriden 4 mi away, which until recently was long-believed to be the geographic centre of England, Balsall Common is perceived to be one of the furthest places from the UK coastline.
 In fact, Coton-in-the-Elms in south Derbyshire holds this designation, situated 23.5 mi to the north.
 Nevertheless, Balsall Common's secondary school is named the Heart of England School.
 The local primary school is Balsall Common Primary School.

-It is served by Berkswell railway station (actually in Balsall Common) on the Coventry-Birmingham line, and by bus to Solihull service 88/88A.
-The station was formerly called Berkswell & Balsall Common.
+It is served by Berkswell railway station (actually in Balsall Common: the station was formerly called Berkswell & Balsall Common) on the Coventry-Birmingham line, and by buses to Solihull (services 87 & 188).

 The High Speed 2 railway line is currently under construction on the edge of the village, and will include the 425 m Balsall Common Viaduct.

 Other nearby towns and villages include Knowle, Kenilworth, Warwick, Hampton in Arden, Berkswell, Barston, Honiley and Hatton.
 Its districts include Needler's End, Yew Tree, Catchems Corner, Balsall Street and Hallmeadow (developed in the 1990s).

-Since the late-1990s, plans for a bypass, a large national supermarket and larger swathes of new housing have so far been circumvented.
-This is mainly due to Balsall Common being situated at the heart of the West Midlands green belt area known as the Meriden Gap, between Solihull and Coventry, and is thus subject to strict planning regulations.
-Therefore, the village has so far not witnessed rapid growth given its location, as residents had long-feared that the village would act as a population overspill centre for Coventry, Solihull and Birmingham.
+Since the late 1990s, plans for a bypass, a large national supermarket and larger swathes of new housing have so far been circumvented.
+This is mainly due to Balsall Common being situated at the heart of the West Midlands green belt area known as the Meriden Gap, between Solihull and Coventry, and thus subject to strict planning regulations.
+Therefore, the village has so far not witnessed rapid growth given its location, as residents had long feared that the village would act as a population overspill centre for Coventry, Solihull and Birmingham.